-- 3.25.
+- 4.17.
 You have a responsibility to familiarise yourself with the HE Complaints Policy and Procedure.
 This includes understanding the steps involved, timelines, and the types of issues that can be addressed through the complaints process.
-This awareness will empower you to navigate the system effectively when concerns arise. - 3.26.
+This awareness will empower you to navigate the system effectively when concerns arise. - 4.18.
+You are encouraged to engage with staff at the earliest opportunity to resolve issues informally.
+This collaboration may involve discussing concerns with teachers, or advisors, or relevant other staff members who can provide guidance or address the matter directly.
+Timely communication can often lead to swift resolutions and prevent the escalation of minor issues. - 4.19.
 It is your responsibility to communicate your concerns or complaints promptly and clearly.
 Providing detailed information about the issue, including relevant dates, individuals involved, and any supporting documentation, helps expedite the resolution process.
-Open and honest communication is essential for a fair and thorough investigation. - 3.27.
-You are encouraged to engage with staff at the earliest opportunity to resolve issues informally.
-This collaboration may involve discussing concerns with teachers, or advisors, or relevant other staff members who can provide guidance or address the matter directly.
-Timely communication can often lead to swift resolutions and prevent the escalation of minor issues. - 3.28.
+Open and honest communication is essential for a fair and thorough investigation. - 4.20.
 You have a responsibility to report complaints in a timely manner.
 Delayed reporting can hinder the ability of us being able to investigate and resolve issues effectively.
-Adhering to established reporting timelines (outlined in the HE Complaints Policy Timeframes below) ensures that concerns are addressed promptly and within the appropriate framework. - 3.29.
+Adhering to established reporting timelines (outlined in the HE Complaints Policy Timeframes below) ensures that concerns are addressed promptly and within the appropriate framework. - 4.21.
 If a formal complaints procedure is initiated, you are expected to actively participate in the process.
 This may involve providing additional information, attending meetings, and respecting confidentiality requirements.
 Engaging constructively with the investigation ensures that all perspectives are considered and contributes to a fair and impartial resolution.

-3.30.
+4.22.
 You are responsible for respecting the complaints resolution process and adhering to the guidelines outlined in this policy.
-This includes refraining from any form of retaliation or inappropriate behaviour during the course of the investigation.
+This includes refraining from any form of retaliation or inappropriate behaviour during the course of the investigation in line with the HE Acceptable Behaviour Policy.
 Respecting the process helps maintain a fair and conducive environment for all parties involved.